 (b) we may have discounted certain equipment or services or provided them for free.
 If so, and we still have to pay someone else for these (e.g. we have to pay Openreach, who we rely on for certain services, a fee for installing a new line at your premises) you may have to pay us the difference between what you paid and what we have to pay;

-(c) if you asked us to provide a service before the end of the 14 day period, you must pay for any service you receive up to disconnection of that service; and
+(c) if you asked us to provide a service before the end of the applicable cancellation period stated in paragraph 3.1 above, you must pay for any service you receive up to disconnection of that service; and

 4.1 A service starts on the date it goes live and ends as set out in this agreement.